WDZEthan/cd-image-paragraph/README.md

 ## Training for Diversity in Image Paragraph Captioning

-This repository includes a PyTorch implementation of [Training for Diversity in Image Paragraph Captioning]().
-Our code is based on Ruotian Luo's implementation of [Self-critical Sequence Training for Image Captioning](https://arxiv.org/abs/1612.00563), available [here.](https://github.com/ruotianluo/self-critical.pytorch).
+This repository includes a PyTorch implementation of [Exploring Sentence Coherence and Diversity in Image Paragraph Generation].
+Our code is based on Luke Melas's implementation of [Training for Diversity in Image Paragraph Captioning] (https://www.aclweb.org/anthology/D18-1084/), available [here](https://github.com/lukemelas/image-paragraph-captioning).

 ### Requirements
 * Python 2.7 (because coco-caption does not support Python 3)